Ross Stores (NASDAQ:ROST) Releases Q4 2022 Earnings Guidance

-Ross Stores (NASDAQ:ROST – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $1.04-$1.21 for the period, compared to the consensus estimate of $1.23.
+Ross Stores (NASDAQ:ROST – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $1.04-$1.21 for the period, compared to the consensus earnings per share estimate of $1.23.
 The company issued revenue guidance of -.
 Ross Stores also updated its FY 2022 guidance to $3.84-$4.12 EPS.

 Ross Stores Announces Dividend

-In related news, Director Michael J. Bush sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, June 8th.
-The stock was sold at an average price of $81.46, for a total value of $81,460.00.
-Following the transaction, the director now owns 34,496 shares in the company, valued at $2,810,044.16.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-1.90% of the stock is owned by company insiders.
+In other news, Director Michael J. Bush sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 8th.
+The shares were sold at an average price of $81.46, for a total value of $81,460.00.
+Following the transaction, the director now owns 34,496 shares in the company, valued at approximately $2,810,044.16.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Corporate insiders own 1.90% of the company’s stock.

 Ross Stores Company Profile